rwaldron/idiomatic.js/readme.md

 			* `"prop" in object`

-	JavaScript is a dynamically typed language - which can be your best friend or worst enemy, so: Always respect `type`.
-As recommended
+	JavaScript is a dynamically typed language - which can be your best friend or worst enemy, so: Always respect `type`, as recommended.

 	3.B